 - Russian Visa.
 Russian visa proceedings are explained in detail in this article: How to obtain a Russian Visa in Australia in an easy and cost-effective way.

 - Mongolian Visa.
 More info about Mongolian visa: Embassy of Mongolia to the Commonwealth of Australia

 - Chinese Visa.
-More info about the process of obtaining a Chinese visa: Chinese Visa Application Service Center (offices in Canberra, Sydney, Melbourne, Brisbane, and Perth).
+More info about the process of obtaining a Chinese visa in this article: How to obtain a Chinese Visa in an easy and cost-effective way.

 I recommend beginning the visa procedures about 2 months and a half in advance.
 You can’t get visas at the border; you need to apply for them in your country of residence/origin.

 Step 4.
 Buy the train tickets (45 days in advance)

 The tickets for the Russia tour can be purchased through a travel agency that will take care of making reservations, upon payment of a fee.
 But if you want to do it directly you have two options: